 Sure, there are theories.
 One study links nut allergies to breast-feeding.
 Other studies point to environmental factors.
 Then there’s the “hygiene hypothesis,” which blames the sizeable increase in food allergies — they increased 50 percent between 1997 and 2011 — on our excessive cleanliness (think Purell), saying we’ve somehow interfered with the way our immune systems are supposed to develop.

 But it’s the third theory I’m buying into.
-When my granddaughter was a baby, the American Academy of Pediatrics (AAP) told parents to delay introducing potential allergens (such as nuts) to a child diet - often until age 3.
-But last year, they reversed those recommendations, acknowledging the “delayed introduction of solid foods may increase the risk of food allergy…and the early introduction of allergenic foods may prevent food allergy in infants/children.”
+When my granddaughter was a baby, the American Academy of Pediatrics (AAP) told parents to delay introducing potential allergens (such as nuts) to a child diet — often until age 3.
+But later they reversed those recommendations, acknowledging the “delayed introduction of solid foods may increase the risk of food allergy…and the early introduction of allergenic foods may prevent food allergy in infants/children.”

 Yeah, thanks for nothing, AAP.